RayHightower/RayHightower.com/_posts/2016-01-02-jekyll-github-lunrjs.markdown

 <img style="margin-left:20px" src="/images/jekyll_github_lunrjs.png" align="right">

-This blog is built on three powerful open source tools:
+This blog is built on three powerful tools, commonly used in the open source community:

 * [Jekyll](/blog/2015/06/24/getting-started-with-jekyll/), the Ruby-based static page generator.